peteroupc/classic-wallpaper/uielements.md

 ## Logical Display Resolutions

-An image can be adapted for displays with logical resolutions that differ from VGA (video graphics array; 96 horizontal and vertical pixels per inch) by scaling the image's width and height.
+An image can be adapted for displays with logical resolutions that differ from VGA (video graphics array; 96 horizontal and vertical pixels per inch) by scaling the image's width, height, or both.

 For example, displays compatible with the IBM Extended Graphics Adapter (EGA) or IBM Color/Graphics Adapter (CGA) have nonsquare pixels (nominally 96 horizontal pixels per inch and 72 or 48 vertical pixels per inch, respectively), so that graphics designed for such displays are often adapted by shrinking the height of images to 3/4 or 1/2 of the original, respectively.
 For example, a 300&times;300 image, when adapted for EGA displays, becomes a shrunken 300&times;225 image.